 They are rich in melatonin which plays a role in regulating the sleep and wake cycle in humans and the serotonin which regulates our behaviors and moods.

-Whilst cherries may be a superfood, it works synergistically with other food sources for optimal health.
-No one food can provide the body with all the nutrients needed or you’ll run the risk of nutrient deficiency.
+Whilst cherries may be considered a superfood, experts advocate that eating a healthy balanced diet is key.
+No one food can supply the body with all the nutrients needed or you’ll run the risk of nutrient deficiency.

 Thank you for taking up the time to read this article, should you find it useful kindly leave your comment at the comment section below.
 Opinions and questions are most welcome.